3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Read on to understand each one and find the right fit for your organization.

 Imagine an office scenario where your employees are treated as kids, who don’t act responsible for their work.
-They are told exactly what, when and how to do their work, ‘punished’ if work is not completed and the manager involved in every micro-issue like a teacher who is waiting to correct mistakes.
+They are told exactly what, when and how to do their work.
+They are even scolded or punished if work is not completed.
+Most often, the manager micromanages like a teacher who is waiting to correct mistakes.
 Doesn’t sound like much fun?

 demotivated theory X

-According to this theory, managers assume that your employees are inherently lazy and will avoid work if they can.
-Hence it is believed that your people need to be closely supervised and comprehensive systems of control need to put in place.
+According to this theory, managers assume that your employees are incapable or procrastinate.
+Hence it is believed that your people need to be closely supervised.

 Your employees are expected to show little proactive behavior and avoid responsibility whenever they can.